ryanmun/Random-Number-Generator/README.md

 # Random-Number-Generator

-- this our a small project for Software Development Methodologies class.
+- this is a small project of ours for Software Development Methodologies class 2021/2022 1st semester.

 members:
 * Ryan Munaki